MessagePack-CSharp/MessagePack-CSharp/README.md

 ContractlessStandardResolver can serialize anonymous type, too.

+I don't need type, I want to use like BinaryFormatter!
+You can use as typeless resolver and helpers.
+Please see [Typeless](https://github.com/neuecc/MessagePack-CSharp#typeless) section.

 Resolver is key customize point of MessagePack for C#.
 Details, please see [extension point](https://github.com/neuecc/MessagePack-CSharp#extension-pointiformatterresolver).

 Serialize ImmutableObject(SerializationConstructor)